guntoroyk/go-user-api/README.md

 Or click this URL to open Postman Public Collection https://elements.getpostman.com/redirect?entityId=6929584-9e93e6a5-57ca-4250-931d-276052fe8dc0&entityType=collection

+Don't forget to change the Environment located on the upper right corner of Postman app.

 If you having trouble accessing that URL, you can download the the postman-collection.json here http://34.142.137.17/docs, then import it to your Postman desktop application.

 # Credential